Gladys-4472/Sales-performance/README.md

 # Sales-performance
 Sales performances analysis using Microsoft excel ( pivot Tables, Dashboard, Business)
-# Question answered by the anlysis
+# Question answered before anlyzing
 - what is the overall sales performance
 - which region generate the most sales
 - which product categtories performs best